eaxeax/spec-kit/templates/commands/taskstoissues.md

 ## Language Requirements

-**ALL GitHub issue content MUST be written in Korean (한글)**
+**ALL GitHub issue content MUST be written in Russian (Русский)**
-- Issue titles must be in Korean
+- Issue titles must be in Russian
-- Issue descriptions must be in Korean
+- Issue descriptions must be in Russian
 - Technical terms can be kept in English when appropriate (e.g., API, GitHub)
 - File paths and code identifiers remain in English
-- User interaction and reporting must be in Korean
+- User interaction and reporting must be in Russian

 ## Outline